Strategies to maintain weight and wellbeing for this time of year

 People who struggle with maintaining a healthy weight or consistent energy levels often find this time of year stressful and, while they want to enjoy all of the socialising, it can create additional anxiety.
 Stress in itself can increase cortisol and adrenaline — hormones that can wreak havoc on your blood sugar levels and subsequently your energy and appetite.

-Here are a few strategies to help maintain your wellbeing (and waistline) now that December is in full swing.
+Here are a few strategies to help maintain your wellbeing (and waistline) now that the silly season is ramping up.

 1. Healthy habits look different for everyone.